rajahwu/mathematical-logic-and-computational-thinking/readme.md

 The repository is organized into different directories, each serving a specific purpose.
 Here's a brief overview of the directory structure:

+- `computation`: Materials related to the MIT 6.0001 course, including lectures, problem sets, and additional resources.
 - `dsna`: Contains materials related to Data Structures and Algorithms.
+- `graphics`: Code related to rendering graphics, tkinter, turtle, matplotlib.
 - `logic`: Includes PDFs, books, and resources related to mathematics and logic.
-- `computation`: Materials related to the MIT 6.0001 course, including lectures, problem sets, and additional resources.
 - `mathematics`: Python code and notebooks related to foundational math topics.
 - `texts`: PDFs and documents related to various texts on mathematics and computing.

-- `graphics`: Code related to rendering graphics, matplotlib, turtle.
+## Computation

+Materials related to the MIT 6.0001 course, including lecture slides, problem sets, and additional Python resources.
+Check out the `psets` directory for problem sets and solutions.

 ## Data Structures and Algorithms

 Materials related to Data Structures and Algorithms, including markdown notes and Python code snippets.

+## Graphics

+Code related to graphics including Python scripts for creating graphics using the Tkinter, Turtle and Matplotlib modules.

 ## Logic

 This section contains various PDFs, books, and resources related to mathematics and logic.
 Feel free to explore and use these materials for learning and reference.

-## Computation

-Materials related to the MIT 6.0001 course, including lecture slides, problem sets, and additional Python resources.
-Check out the `psets` directory for problem set solutions.

 ## Mathematics